ajithmoola/wsl-ssh-guide/README.md

 **Possible causes and solutions:**
 - Windows OpenSSH is not using the WSL shell.

-  - Solution: Set the default shell for SSH connections:
+   **Solution**: Set the default shell for SSH connections:
     1. In Windows PowerShell (as admin):
        ```powershell
        New-ItemProperty -Path "HKLM:\SOFTWARE\OpenSSH" -Name DefaultShell -Value "C:\Windows\System32\wsl.exe" -PropertyType String -Force
        ```
     2. Restart the SSH service: `Restart-Service sshd`

 Remember, when troubleshooting SSH connections, the verbose mode (`ssh -v wsl`) can provide helpful diagnostic information.
-Don't hesitate to use it when you encounter issues.

-By being aware of these common issues and their solutions, you'll be better prepared to troubleshoot any problems that arise when setting up SSH access to your WSL environment from your Mac.
+### 7. Connection Closed by Remote Host

+**Symptom:** You get an error message like "Connection closed by [your_ip_address] port 2222".
+**Possible causes and solutions:**
+- **Stale SSH known_hosts entries**: Your Mac might have old or incorrect SSH key information for the WSL instance.

+   **Solution**: Delete the ~/.ssh/known_hosts file or the specific outdated entry within that file on your Mac.
+You might also have a ~/.ssh/known_hosts.old file that could be causing issues if it was recently renamed.
+Try removing or renaming this file as well.
+The next time you connect, you will be prompted to accept the new host key.

 ## Contributing